RBK-D-IT/digital-development-playbook/docs/general-development-practices/coding-standards.md

 ## Commit Message Standards (Conventional Commits)

-We follow the Conventional Commits specification for commit messages.
+Use the Conventional Commits specification for commit messages where possible.
 This ensures that our commit history is structured, easy to understand, and helps with automating semantic versioning and changelog generation.

 **Conventional Commits Format**